fun33333/HDMS/Docs/Help Desk.md

 ###  **Closure & Reopen**

-* Requester confirms first → Auto-close after 3 days if no feedback.
+* requestor confirms first → Auto-close after 3 days if no feedback.

-* Moderator can reopen any closed ticket (no requester-only restriction).
+* Moderator can reopen any closed ticket (no requestor-only restriction).

 * Reopen creates a **new version (Ticket v2)** while retaining same ID for traceability.